 - Administrative – These include any other administrative pages such as your About Page, Contact Page, etc)

 - Categories – Each category has its own administrative page to be SEO’d

-The ultimate goal with implementing SEO for these pages is to ensure that, when your blog is displayed in search results, the snippet adequately reflects the blog content.
+The ultimate goal of implementing SEO for these pages is to ensure that, when your blog is displayed in search results, the snippet adequately reflects the blog content.
 It also helps lay the SEO foundation for the keywords you want your site to be associated with.
 This helps crawlers to better index your site and associate it with a particular purpose (keyword topic).

 Complete the Yoast Section

 Depending on your theme, you may or may not be able to fully complete the Yoast section for the homepage.
 Some themes have an actual “page” template for the homepage, along with the blog page, admin page, etc. If your theme is set up this way, you can follow these steps to SEO the homepage.
 If not, then you’ll only be able to SEO the other admin pages.

 On the left of your dashboard, go to SEO – Search Appearance

 If your theme has a page template created for the homepage, you’ll see it here.
 If not, you’ll simply enter the details that you can here on this page (there should be a spot to enter your blog information but not a box for the keyword).

 Click on the link for “front page” (or homepage) and it will take you to the actual page for that template.
 There won’t be any actual content on this page.
 Scroll down to the bottom where the Yoast settings section is.